Liberty Leading the People: History

-By the time Delacroix painted Liberty Leading the People, he was already the acknowledged leader of the Romantic school in French painting.
+By the time Delacroix painted Liberty Leading the People, he was already the acknowledged driving force of the Romantic school in French painting.
 Delacroix, who was born as the Age of Enlightenment was giving way to the ideas and style of romanticism, rejected the emphasis on precise drawing that characterised the academic art of his time, and instead gave a new prominence to freely brushed colour.

-Delacroix painted his work in the autumn of 1830.
+Delacroix painted this work in the autumn of 1830.
 In a letter to his brother dated 21 October, he wrote: "My bad mood is vanishing thanks to hard work.
 I've embarked on a modern subject—a barricade.
 And if I haven't fought for my country at least I'll paint for her."
-The painting was first exhibited at the official Salon of 1831.
+The painting was first exhibited at the official Paris Salon of 1831.

 Symbolism

 Delacroix depicted Liberty as both an allegorical goddess-figure and a robust woman of the people.
 The mound of corpses and wreckage acts as a kind of pedestal from which Liberty strides, barefoot and bare-breasted, out of the canvas and into the space of the viewer.
-According to Marcus Rediker she might have been inspired by a Dutch portrait of a fighting Anne Bonny.
-The Phrygian cap she wears had come to symbolize liberty during the first French Revolution, of 1789.
+The Phrygian cap she wears had come to symbolize liberty during the first French Revolution of 1789.
 The painting has been seen as a marker to the end of the Age of Enlightenment, as many scholars see the end of the French Revolution as the start of the Romantic era.